turingschool-examples/javascript-basics-challenge/README.md

 3. `median` - returns the median of the array
 4. `mode`- returns an object representing the mode(s) of the array with the property being the mode and the value being the frequency

-You'll need to research extending built-in JavaScript objects.
-Generally, we want to avoid extending JavaScript's built in classes, but this is just an exercise.
+**Note: You'll need to research extending built-in JavaScript objects.** Generally, we want to _avoid_ extending JavaScript's built in classes, but this is just an exercise.

 ### 4. Pad